pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

     cp /home/myusername/week3_assignment.py /home/mystudentusername

-And now you can verify that your student can see that assignment too.
+And now your student has a copy of the assignment!

+You can verify that in the private browsing session, or by clicking through to them via the little dropdown in the top-right.

 ----